reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

  - Log in to Azure Portal
  - Explore Sentinel workspace

-# You have successfully completed the lab, Proceed with next lab-02.
+# ### You've successfully completed this lab.
+Please proceed with the next lab.